onnx/onnx/docs/IR.md

 ONNX is an open specification that consists of the following components:

-1)  Definition of an extensible computation graph model.
+1)  A definition of an extensible computation graph model

-2)  Definition of built-in operators and standard data types.
+2)  Definitions of built-in operators and standard data types

-__Some notes on language in this and all related documents__:
+__Notes on language in this and all related documents__:

 1. The use of SHOULD, MUST, MAY and so on in this document is consistent with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).